 Tips for Writing a Cover Letter

-- Even before we go to the tips for writing a cover letter that stands out, it is important to note that you cover letter doesn’t necessarily have to be too long for the hiring manager to believe that you are the best candidate.
+- Even before we go to the tips for writing a cover letter that stands out, it is important to note that your cover letter doesn’t necessarily have to be too long for the hiring manager to believe that you are the best candidate.
 In fact, you should try to make your cover letter short.
 But also ensure that you don’t leave out the important details.
 The first tip when writing a cover letter is to show the hiring manager who you really are.
-You can start but telling your name, the school you attend and your grades if possible.
+You can start but telling your name, the school you attend, and your grades if possible.
 Ensure that your tone is friendly but mature.

 - Secondly, you need to explain your skills.
-For a high school student, you may not have a lot of skills in the position, but you can put more focus on your qualifications.
+As a high school student, you may not have a lot of skills in the position, but you can put more focus on your qualifications.
 It is also important to stress your accomplishments.
 A lot of students tend to fill their cover letters with tens of achievements, but this should not be the case.
 Putting down at least 3 recent achievements is enough.

 - As a rule, never start writing a cover letter if you do not have any information about the company.
-To stand a higher chance of getting the position, you need to research a lot about the company, what it does and even who the manager is.
+To stand a higher chance of getting the position, you need to research a lot about the company, what it does, and even who the manager is.
 This is actually one way to show maturity, and the hiring manager can see you as a person who is really determined to get the position.

 - When concluding your cover letter, you can still mention your details again (even if you had mentioned before).
-You can then close the cover letter by requesting the hiring manager for an interview and thanking him or for their time.
+You can then close the cover letter by requesting the hiring manager for an interview and thanking him or her for their time.